bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 ***Question 14: How many high-confidence unique enzyme functions were identified in our dataset?***
 -->

 ### Step 11.
-Generate annotation outputs
+Generate output files **[DO NOT RUN]**

 We have removed low quality bases/reads, vectors, adapters, linkers, primers, host sequences, and rRNA sequences and annotated reads to the best of our ability - now lets summarize our findings.
 We do this by looking at the relative expression of each of our genes in our microbiome.

 MetaPro generates many output files:

 -   A gene expression table of RPKMs in terms of the 20-most prevalent taxa in the sample
 -   A Cytoscape-compatible network file
 -   An enzyme superpathway heatmap to visualize the distribution of enzymes found.
 -   A read count summary table, to track where the reads went.
 -   A gene/protein-to-read map of all genes and proteins identified by MetaPro, followed by its constituent reads
 -   A histogram of read quality
 -   A summary of all taxa identified, followed by the number of reads associated with those taxa.

-The command to generate the outputs is:
+The MetaPro command is: **[DO NOT RUN]**

-_Example only_ **[DO NOT RUN]** This command assumes that MetaPro has performed the gene, taxa, and enzyme annotations.
+_Example command only._ This command assumes that MetaPro has performed the gene, taxa, and enzyme annotations.

 &ensp;&ensp;&ensp;&ensp;read1='&lt;path to your unassembled singletons.fastq&gt;'
 &ensp;&ensp;&ensp;&ensp;contig='&lt;path to your contigs.fasta&gt;'
-&ensp;&ensp;&ensp;&ensp;config='&lt;path to config file&gt;'
-&ensp;&ensp;&ensp;&ensp;output='&lt;path to output folder&gt;'
 &ensp;&ensp;&ensp;&ensp;python3 /pipeline/MetaPro.py -c $config -s $read1 --contig $contig -o $output --tutorial output